nnirror/facet/README.md

 ```
 bongo fury amount	// must be 2 words with only whitespace between
-friend's synth		// alphanumeric and underscores only
+friend's synth		// technically it will work, but it messes up the code formatting in the browser
+gain gain					// the destination and prop should not be identical
-kgs; asld!#		// the semicolon would cause a parsing error
+kgs; asld!#				// the semicolon causes a parsing error
 ```

 ### Datum